Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 Oh, and the best part?
 It is free!

 Yes, you read that right.
 One of the best museums in the world is absolutely free of charge to visit.
-It is especially surprising taking into consideration the level and quality of the exhibitions presented there!
+It is especially surprising given the level and quality of the exhibits presented there!

 You can also take a guided tour (and I highly recommend it!).
-In just 1 hour, the tour will lead you through the museum giving you some extremely interesting information about the history of the country, the animals that used to live in New Zealand and that inhabit the country now.
+In just 1 hour, the tour will lead you through the museum giving you some extremely interesting information about the history of the country; and the animals that used to live in New Zealand and inhabit the country now.